erlanggadewa/HTML-CSS/README.md

 # Fundamental-Web-Developer

-This repository just for practice to learn about Web Development and this code is open source for everyone.
+This repository just for practice to learn about Web Development.

 ```bash